globus-labs/globus-compute-golf-demo/README.md

    For more information on configuring Endpoints, check out the [docs](https://globus-compute.readthedocs.io/en/latest/endpoints/index.html).

 ## Visualize a Simulation

+> [!WARNING]
+> We have encountered PyBullet crashes on Apple Silicon.
+> The Globus Compute script in the following section can still be run provided the Globus Compute Endpoint is running on Linux.

 We will start with running a single simulation locally to visualize what the simulation looks like.
 This will generate a random terrain and drop a ball at a random position.